barawn/RFSoC-PYNQ-OSU/README.md

 ![](rfsocpynq_logo.png)

+# Ohio State modifications

+* Add HTG-ZRF-HH board.
+* (in Pynq submodule) - fix Vagrant file so it actually works by adding i386 architecture.

+Note: The Pynq submodule contains a Vagrant file to spin up a virtual machine.
+You need to use this.
+Don't try to do any of these directions in a base operating system!
+It won't work and it's not safe.
+This means you need to check this out somewhere with a bucket-ton of space (hundreds of GB free).
+If you're on Windows you'll end up needing a complete second installation of Vivado (because OF COURSE).
+On Linux you can be ultra-clever and mount the external installation as a shared folder inside the VM but it NEEDS TO BE IN THE SAME LOCATION inside the VM.
+You'll need to figure out how to use the license inside the VM.
+You're bright, you can figure it out.

+Again - DO NOT try to follow these instructions in your host operating system.

+# Original README starts here

 This repository contains the source code and build scripts for the RFSoC-PYNQ base design and SD card images.
 The design files in this repository are compatible with Xilinx Vivado 2022.1, and PYNQ v3.0.0 and later.